mike-c2/odin-knights-travails/README.md

 ## Introduction

 This is a text-based Chess Knight calculator for figuring out the shortest path from one square on the board to another.
-This was made as part of [The Odin Project](https://www.theodinproject.com).
-This project is written in Ruby.
+This was made as part of [The Odin Project](https://www.theodinproject.com) and is written in Ruby.

 The project details can be found at [Project: Knights Travails](https://www.theodinproject.com/lessons/ruby-knights-travails).